Del. Dan Helmer endorses Pete Buttigieg for president

-Helmer, D-40th, announced his endorsement of Buttigieg, a former U.S. Army officer and former mayor of South Bend, Indiana, Thursday in a news release.
+Helmer, D-40th, announced his endorsement of Buttigieg, a former U.S. Naval officer and former mayor of South Bend, Indiana, Thursday in a news release.

 Helmer noted that he and Buttigieg attended Oxford University together as Rhodes Scholars from 2005 to 2006.

-Note: Correction: This report has been corrected to note that Buttigieg served in the U.S. Navy, not the U.S. Army.